 5-7 sprigs of thyme

-3 purple carrots, peeled and chopped
+3 medium purple carrots, peeled and chopped

-3 purple potatoes, peeled and chopped
+3 small purple potatoes, peeled and chopped

 2 cups red cabbage, shredded